dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmPurgeStgCmtCompletedDelay:

-    :ref:`Purge Storage Commitment Completed Delay <dcmPurgeStgCmtCompletedDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS after which results of completed Storage Commitment requests are purged.
+    :ref:`Purge Storage Commitment Completed Delay <dcmPurgeStgCmtCompletedDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMnS after which results of completed Storage Commitment requests are purged.
 If absent, there is no deletion.

     (dcmPurgeStgCmtCompletedDelay)"
     "
     .. _dcmPurgeStgCmtPollingInterval:

-    :ref:`Purge Storage Commitment Polling Interval <dcmPurgeStgCmtPollingInterval>`",string,"Polling Interval for purging Storage Commitment Results in ISO-8601 duration format PnDTnHnMn.nS.
+    :ref:`Purge Storage Commitment Polling Interval <dcmPurgeStgCmtPollingInterval>`",string,"Polling Interval for purging Storage Commitment Results in ISO-8601 duration format PnDTnHnMnS.
 If absent, there is no deletion

     (dcmPurgeStgCmtPollingInterval)"
     "